Montsoreau: Protected areas

-Montsoreau has a remarkable and listed heritage with historical, urban, natural and architectural dimensions.
-The small city is part of the Loire Valley UNESCO World Heritage Site and listed among The Most Beautiful Villages of France (Les Plus Beaux Villages de France).
-Montsoreau has some architecturally noteworthy buildings in a very wide range of style over a long period of time.
-From underground living to the château de Montsoreau one of the most famous châteaux of the Loire Valley and the only one entirely dedicated to international contemporary art.
-Although the construction of the Montsoreau bridge at the beginning of the 20th century completely altered the link the village had with the river, it is nonetheless a technical challenge and a major architectural project that has modernized Montsoreau.
+Montsoreau has a long heritage with historical, urban, natural and architectural dimensions.
+The small city is part of the Loire Valley UNESCO World Heritage Site; Montsoreau has some architecturally important buildings that were built in a wide variety of styles across different timeframes.
+The construction of the Montsoreau bridge at the beginning of the 20th century completely altered the link the village had with the river, and modernized Montsoreau.
 It remains nowadays one of the longest bridges in France.

 Natural areas

 Sensitive natural area of the Loire Valley

 The ENS Loire Valley encompasses the Loire and its right bank, as well as part of the village of Monsoreau and vineyards of the left bank.
 This ENS is characterized by the presence of many species and habitats of species of interest and/or protected at national or regional level.
 It is represented by the banks, the islands, the alluvial woods and the bed of the Loire river.
 It is threatened by the increase in the area of poplar plantations and crops, the lowering of the riverbed, the abandonment of the hydraulic annexes and the invasive species.